gobid/knowledge-map-cheatsheets/README.md

 Mission:
 Let's not get bogged down by information overload!
 Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).

-Method: To be used in conjunction with moocs from class-central.com / coursera / edx / codecademy, lectures on youtube.com / khanacademy.org, articles from google.com or scholar.google.com, answers on stackexchange.com with the objective of structuring learning around a standard syllabus.
+Method: To be used in conjunction with moocs from class-central.com / coursera / edx / codecademy, lectures on youtube.com / khanacademy.org, articles from google.com or scholar.google.com, answers on stackexchange.com, investopedia, quora, medium with the objective of structuring learning around a standard syllabus.

 This project IS NOT solving the problem of learning content -- online courses, videos, and q&a sites listed above solve that problem.